 Editor's note: Another week has come and gone, and it's time to round up the top headlines from the past few days.
-Trending Houston tech and startup news on InnovationMap included top interviews from 2020, innovators to know, self-driving pizza deliveries launching, a Houston startup with big funding news, and more.
+Trending Houston tech and startup news on InnovationMap included innovators to know, self-driving pizza deliveries launching, a Houston startup with big funding news, and more.

 This week's roundup of Houston innovators includes Grace Rodriguez of Impact Hub Houston, Youngro Lee of NextSeed, and Liz Youngblood of Baylor St. Luke's Medical Center.
 Courtesy photos

 In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — startup development, fintech, and health care — recently making headlines in Houston innovation.
 Continue reading.

 Domino's and Nuro announced their partnership in 2019 — and now the robots are hitting the roads.
 Photo courtesy of Nuro